- Changes in bowel habits

 - Pain during sex or bleeding after

 It's the most lethal women's cancer and the sixth most common cause of cancer death in Australia, but it seems we just don't know enough about ovarian cancer.

-In fact in a recent study commissioned by Ovarian Cancer Australia for today's Teal Ribbon Day, research found that a shocking 40 percent of us don't know how to recognise the symptoms of the disease.
+In fact in a recent study commissioned by Ovarian Cancer Australia Teal Ribbon Day in February, research found that a shocking 40 percent of us don't know how to recognise the symptoms of the disease.